Prasadice220/User-profiles/README.md

 This project was bootstrapped with [Create React App] (https://github.com/facebook/create-react-app).

-Data Persistence for app is set to 60 mins (3600000 milisecs) to quickly check if it works you can set it to 1 min by changing value of const "setValue=60000"  (1min) which is in home.js so api calls can be made every 1 min.
+Data Persistence for app is set to 1 min (60000 milisecs) to switch to 60 mins change value of const setValue=3600000 (60 min) so that api calls can made every 60mins.

 ## Available Scripts